dbrady/rspec-junklet/README.md

 * If equality fails we want to be led to the offending field by the error message and not just the line number in the stack trace.

+# Usage

+    junklet :var [, :var_2 [...]] [, options_hash]

+    junklet :first_name

+Creates a `let :first_name` with the value of `first_name-774030d0-f58d-4f58-8c5e-dddbdc7f9580` (the uuid will change with each test case)

+    junklet :host_name, separator: '-'

+Creates a `let :host_name`, but changes underscores to hyphens in the string value, e.g. `host-name-774030d0-f58d-4f58-8c5e-dddbdc7f9580`.
+Useful specifically for host names, which cannot have underscores in them.

+    junklet :a_a, :b_b, :c_c, separator: '.'

+Does what it says on the tin: creates 3 items with string values of `a.a`, `b.b`, and `c.c` respectively.

 # Background

 At CoverMyMeds we have a legacy impingement that prevents us sometimes